xlcnd/isbnlib/README.rst

 ``editions(isbn, service='wcat')``
     Returns the list of ISBNs of editions related with this ISBN.
-By default uses 'wcat', but other providers are available: 'thingl' (uses the service ThingISBN from **LibraryThing**), 'merge' (merges 'wcat' with 'thingl') and 'any' (first tries 'wcat', if no data, tries 'thingl').
+By default uses 'openl', but other providers are available: 'thingl' (uses the service ThingISBN from **LibraryThing**), 'merge' (merges 'openl' with 'thingl') and 'any' (first tries 'wcat', if no data, tries 'thingl').

 ``isbn_from_words(words)``